-Thirdly, make sure to cut the crown/stem off fruit before you feed it to your glider.
+Thirdly, make sure to cut the crown/stem off the fruit before you feed it to your glider.
 You do not need to cut the strawberry into small pieces, but you can if you want to.
 All up to you!
 By cutting it up you do make it easier to control the amount you feed them.

 Tip: This fruit is also an excellent component for a smoothie that you can give your glider!

-How many strawberries can they have?
+How many strawberries can sugar gliders have?

 Now that we know how to feed it to them, let’s discuss how much of this fruit your glider needs.
 As I’ve already said, if you’ve never fed your glider this food before make sure to start slow.

 Sugar gliders are pretty small creatures, so even a single strawberry is a pretty big meal for them already.
 I’d recommend giving them a single strawberry every once in a while, this should be plenty for them!
 Luckily, there’s no real harm in giving them too much of it since there aren’t that many calories in it so there’s not a huge risk of overfeeding.

 Do sugar gliders like strawberries?

 As the name “sugar” glider suggests, these creatures love everything sweet.
 Strawberries have quite a high sugar content and for that reason, most gliders love to eat this fruit.

 However, it’s very possible that yours does not like it and will not eat it at all.
 They’re all unique creatures with unique taste buds.
 If your glider doesn’t want to consume this particular fruit, consider feeding them something else from the list of alternatives below.

 Other fruits sugar gliders can eat